What Is an L Visa for Intracompany Transferees?

-The Intracompany Visas are used to transfer managerial or executive (L-1A) and specialized knowledge (L-1B) workers from foreign companies to provide services in a similar capacity to a related company in the U.S. The foreign employees must have been employed continuously abroad for one year within the past three years by a parent, branch, affiliate or subsidiary of U.S. company.
+Intracompany visas are used to transfer managerial or executive (L-1A) and specialized knowledge (L-1B) workers from foreign companies to provide services in a similar capacity to a related company in the U.S. The foreign employees must have been employed continuously abroad for one year within the past three years by a parent, branch, affiliate, or subsidiary of a U.S. company.

-Employment by a firm, corporation or other legal entity includes profit, nonprofit, religious and charitable organizations.
-Full time U.S. employment is not required, but employee must dedicate a significant portion of time on a regular and systematic basis to the employer.
-However, employee must have continuous full-time employment for the one year preceding U.S. entry with foreign related employer.
+Employment by a firm, corporation, or other legal entity like a law firm includes profit, nonprofit, religious, and charitable organizations.
+Full-time U.S. employment is not required, but employees must dedicate a significant portion of time on a regular and systematic basis to the employer.
+However, the employee must have continuous full-time employment for the one year preceding U.S. entry with the foreign-related employer.

-Majority or substantial stockholder of U.S. and/or foreign company can be L-1 visa holder, but submit evidence that his or her services will be temporary, and that he will be transferred abroad upon completion of the temporary U.S. assignment.
-An employee must have been a manager, executive or have worked in specialized knowledge capacity abroad.
-The transferree does not have to be transferred to the U.S. in the same capacity in which he or she was employed abroad.
+The majority or substantial stockholder of a U.S. and/or foreign company can be an L-1 visa holder, but submit evidence that his or her services will be temporary and that he will be transferred abroad upon completion of the temporary U.S. assignment.
+An employee must have been a manager or executive or have worked in a specialized knowledge capacity abroad.
+The transferee does not have to be transferred to the U.S. in the same capacity in which he or she was employed abroad.

 Managerial capacity is an assignment with an organization in which the employee primarily:

-(c) has authority to hire and fire or recommends personnel actions (if other employees directly supervised), or if no direct supervision, functions at a senior level within hierarchy of as to function managed; and
+(c) has authority to hire and fire or recommend personnel actions (if other employees directly supervised), or if no direct supervision, functions at a senior level within the hierarchy of as to function managed; and

-(d) excercises discretion over day-to-day operations of the activity or function.
+(d) exercise discretion over the day-to-day operations of the activity or function.

-First line supervisors are not considered mangers unless the employee they supervise are professionals.
+First-line supervisors are not considered managers unless the employee they supervise are professionals.

 Executive capacity is an assignment in an organization in which the employee primarily: